Frequently Asked Questions

 It’s been a long time since I had any dental care.
 What’s the best start?

-I had a coupon for a free exam and x-rays at another office, but i’m not comfortable with the recommended treatment - what would you recommend?
+I had a coupon for a free exam and x-rays at another office but it seemed like they were just looking for things to do - I’m not comfortable with the recommended treatment - what would you recommend?

 Please note that we do not offer “free second opinions”.
 A proper evaluation takes time, care, and attention to detail.
 Our focus is not on confirming or disputing another dentist’s recommendations, but on determining what is truly best for you based on our own clinical judgment.